Proposal Preparation Requirements Federal Government - NSF (effective 01/24/2015)

 - International Cooperative Activities Country Name(s) (See GPG II.C.2j)

 Reference information is required.
 Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 If the document is available electronically, the website address also should be identified.
 Proposers must be especially careful to follow accepted scholarly practices in providing citations for source materials relied upon when preparing any section of the proposal.
 While there is no established page limitation for the references, this section must include bibliographic citations only and must not be used to provide parenthetical information outside of the 15-page Project Description.
-If the proposer has a website address readily available, that information should be included in the citation, as stated above.
-Inclusion of a website address is optional.

 Budget has been updated to describe a new functionality in FastLane regarding senior personnel and the budget.
 If no person months and no salary are being requested for senior personnel, they should be removed from Section A of the budget.
 This change was made for consistency with NSF’s cost sharing policy.